chloeward00/SAGE-Decision-Making-App/docs/proposal/proposal.md

 ### Programming tools / Tech stack

-* **Firebase Realtime database**
-* **Nosql database** that will let us sync data between users in real time
+* **Firebase Realtime database** - sync data between users in real time.
-* **Firebase Cloud Firestore** - Nosql database that will let us store, sync and query data for our progressive web application
+* **Firebase Cloud Firestore** - Nosql database that will let us store, sync and query data for our web application
-* **Firebase Cloud Storage** - This allows users to upload and share user-generated content within the application.
+* **Firebase Cloud Storage** - this allows users to upload and share user-generated content within the application.
-* **Firebase Authentication** - This provides methods for users to create an account and to manage their email address and passwords.
+* **Firebase Authentication** - this provides methods for users to create an account and to manage their email address and passwords.
 It also manages user authentication and verification.
 * CSS Frameworks such as **Bulma** and **Bootstrap**
-* **IMDb-API** - is a web service for receiving movie, serial and cast information
+* **IMDb-API** - a web service for receiving movie, serial and cast information
-* **Weather API** - A weather app API to access weather information to determine activities
+* **Weather API** - a weather app API to access weather information to determine activities
-* **Jest Testing** - Open source testing framework built on JavaScript for integration tests.
+* **Jest Testing** - open source testing framework built on JavaScript for integration tests.
-* **Material UI** - Open source for designing React components
+* **Material UI** - open source for designing React components

 ### Learning Challenges

-* One of the team members will be new to NextJs so Chloe will have to devote time to learning that language.
-* One of the team members will be new to NextJs so Chloe will have to devote time to learning that language.
+* One of the team members will be new to NextJs so Chloe will have to devote time to learning framework.
-* We will have to successfully tie both the front and back end together.
+* We will have to successfully tie both the front-end and back-end together.
 * We will have to create an algorithm for the web application that will allow us to successfully monitor matched decisions.
 * Understanding the tools and languages to be used in order to apply them properly to the project.
-* Creating a progressive web application that is fully functional on and mobile devices.
+* Creating a progressive web application that is fully functional on all platforms.
 * Finding a suitable database to store the web applications data.

 ### Breakdown of work